My First Three Months Selling Part Time on eBay

-*Having an I-phone with you when you are treasure hunting at yard sales, estate sales and thrift stores for items to resell is very helpful.
+*Having a cell phone with you when you are treasure hunting at yard sales, estate sales and thrift stores for items to resell is very helpful.
 You can access the internet with the item right in front of you and figure out what the going price is for these items on eBay.
 Then you can determine if it's worth purchasing the item to resell.

 *Listing items as a "buy it now" as well as auction style listing can help a seller earn more money when people don't want to have to wait until the end of the auction to purchase something.

-* For people who are serious about selling on eBay, having an eBay store is a great way to earn more money, have items listed for a longer period of time, and also save on listing fees.
-EBay store owners are also able to put their store on vacation when they are away and that is a wonderful perk.
+* For people who are serious about selling on eBay, having an eBay store is a great way to earn more money, have items listed for a longer period, and also save on listing fees. eBay store owners are also able to put their store on vacation when they are away, and that is a wonderful perk.

 *To keep your seller feedback high, ship items as soon as possible after receiving the email that the buyer has paid.
 I am working full time while doing eBay and I find I often can't get to the post office as quickly as I would like and it has affected my eBay score.

 * Each eBay seller has to decide on their own how to price their items and to decide if earning 99 cents on an item that they have to spend time taking pictures of, listing, packing and bringing to the post office to ship is actually worth the time and effort on their own part.
 For me, it is not.
 I don't list anything for under $2.95, and that's when I know I can get more for it.

 * I have found a few niches by trial and error and will stick with those as much as possible.
 But also going to antique shops helps to price out items I may find at yard sales and want to resell.